htcondor/htcondor/docs/grid-computing/grid-universe.rst

 **arc_rte** :index:`arc_rte<single: arc_resources; submit commands>`
 can be used to request one of more of these labels.
 It is a comma-delimited list.
-If a label supports optional parameters, they can be provided after the label spearated by spaces.
+If a label supports optional parameters, they can be provided after the label separated by spaces.
 Here is an example showing use of two standard RTE labels, one with an optional parameter: